Browse by Medical Category

 by a grant from the National Center for Advancing Translational Science (NCATS), an institute of the National Institutes of Health (NIH).
 NCATS provides a comprehensive range of human, technological, and other resources to enable biomedical research advances at approximately 60 sites around the country.
 In order to promote the mission of the NIH, NCATS seeks scientific knowledge that will promote health and reduce illness and disability in our nation.

-CRC resources are not intended to replace the usual mechanism of grant funding of investigators in aid of biomedical research, or to substitute for departmental facilities which serve individual research needs.
-The CRC is also not intended to fund clinical research studies fully.
+TCRC resources are not intended to replace the usual mechanism of grant funding of investigators in aid of biomedical research, or to substitute for departmental facilities which serve individual research needs.
+The TCRC is also not intended to fund clinical research studies fully.
 Funding for non-clinical aspects of the research studies should be provided by other sources.

-In the process of achieving its primary objective, the CRC serves as a resource for teaching and training medical students, residents, fellows, and other health care professionals in the skills of clinical investigation.
-The CRC funds research fellowships to train potential future clinical investigators.
+In the process of achieving its primary objective, the TCRC serves as a resource for teaching and training medical students, residents, fellows, and other health care professionals in the skills of clinical investigation.
+The TCRC funds research fellowships to train potential future clinical investigators.

 In the 1940s, Edward Mallinckrodt, Jr., head of the Mallinckrodt Chemical Company and a college friend of Dr. Albright, funded three additional inpatient beds on the unit.
 He also started an endowment fund to ensure the continuous operation of Ward IV.
 As a result of this fund, Ward IV was renovated to include two beds in each of the five inpatient rooms, leading to a total of ten beds.
 A laboratory, metabolic kitchen, and patient recreation space were also added.
 In 1949, Ward IV was renamed "Mallinckrodt Ward IV" in honor of Mallinckrodt's contributions.